nestordemeure/impersonator/docs/inner workings.md

 Combined with a lower model temperature, it is mostly successful at eliminating hallucinations (it however hurts the flow of the conversation).

 ## Bonus.
-Fact checking
+Fact-checking

 Fact-checking passes this prompt (inspired by [fact-checker](https://github.com/jagilley/fact-checker)) to the language model:

 ```
-The following texts have been written by {name}.
+The following source texts have been written by or about {name}.

-SOURCES:
-{extracts}
+{sources}

 ASSERTION:
 {name}: {answer}

 The sources are all true.
 Determine whether the assertion is true or false.
-If it is false, explain why.
+If it is false, explain why."""
 ```

 The prompt gets the language model to check the persona's latest affirmation against the text chunks it was passed.